Inuka-G/Foundry-Airdrop/README.md

-# inukaG on behalf of axion technologies/axion chain labs, axion software group
+By inukaG on behalf of axion technologies/axion chain labs, axion software group

 # Ethereum Airdrop - Powered by Foundry